 Check & Cash Payments can also be accepted on the first day of the class.

-*If you have any COVID-19 or cold symptoms, or have been in contact with someone who tested positive for Covid-19, we ask that you do not attend class for a minimum of 14 days.
+*If you have any COVID-19 or cold symptoms, or have been in contact with someone who tested positive for Covid-19, we ask that you do not attend class.

 In addition, we ask that you bring your own equipment with you to class (mats, straps, blocks, bolsters/pillows, etc.).

 The Park District considers the health and well-being of our staff and guests of utmost importance, and assures you that we are taking every precaution possible to reduce the risk of spreading the virus.

 If you have any questions regarding our precautions, please do not hesitate to contact us.